Tharun-VIT/Power-BI-Assignment-3/README.md

 - Unpivot data to use for pivot tables

 It is the mostly used tool by the analyst to get data and pre-process them to use it for final report.
 It is a must known skill for any developers to user power BI.

+### 4. Explain PowerMap?

+Power Map feature comes with Power BI as well as Excel from Microsoft.
+It is a data 3D-visualization tool  that lets you map your data and plot more than a million rows of data visually on Bing maps in 3-D format.
+It is used to plot geo-spacial data in 3D mode.
+Based on a geographical location, the data can be highlighted.